Ansu Fati: Loan to Brighton & Hove Albion

 On 1 September 2023, Fati joined Premier League club Brighton & Hove Albion on a season-long loan deal without an option to buy.
 He made his Albion debut on 16 September, coming on as a 64th-minute substitute in the 3–1 away win over Manchester United at Old Trafford.
 He scored his first goal for Brighton on 30 September against Aston Villa in a 1–6 loss at Villa Park.
 On 26 October, Fati helped Brighton secure their first-ever win in European competition after he scored the second in a 2–0 victory against Ajax in a group stage match, which is his first career goal in the Europa League.

 Return to Barcelona

 Following his return to Barcelona in the 2024–25 season, Fati experienced limited playing time under coach Hansi Flick who openly stated that the player needed to undertake "tough work" to regain his place in the team.

 Loan to Monaco

 On 1 July 2025, Fati was loaned to Ligue 1 side Monaco until the end of the season with an option to buy.
 He made his debut for the club in a UEFA Champions League match against Club Brugge, scoring Monaco's only goal in a 4–1 defeat to the Belgian side.

+Monaco

+On 30 June 2026, Monaco activated their purchase option for Fati, with him signing a four-year deal.